WhitakerLab/whitakerlab.github.io/_posts/blog/2017-05-03-London-MicroWOW.md

 > The Working Open Workshop (or WOW) is a set of trainings created by Mozilla Science Lab to help up-and-coming leaders of open science and open research projects make the most effective open projects possible, and build active communities of contributors around them.
 For this micro event, we will focus on teaching how you can use Git/GitHub for collaborative work and share some best practices tips on how to build a community around your project!

-We held the event in the School of Biological and Chemical Sciences of Queen Mary University of London. **Thank you for hosting us QMUL!** :sparkles: :sparkles:
+We held the event in the School of Biological and Chemical Sciences of Queen Mary University of London. **Thank you for hosting us QMUL!** ✨ ✨

 ## Friendly GitHub Intro